immregistries/IIS-Sandbox/src/main/demo/Walkthrough.md

 ## Linked Ressources and possible duplicates

-The system imitates the **EMPI** system from Hapi Fhir and links  Patient ressources with pre-existing ressources if there are suspicions that they are related or duplicates
+The system imitates the **EMPI** system from Hapi Fhir and links  Patient resources with pre-existing resources if there are suspicions that they are related or duplicates

- - Patients are linked with Person Ressources
+ - Patients are linked with Person Resources
- - Immunization are linked with MedicationAdministration Ressources, using FHIR Extensions
+ - Immunization are linked with MedicationAdministration Resources, using FHIR Extensions
 ### Creating a Patient with links :
 - Initiating an example of a situation of linking
-    - As an example you can make POST each of these ressources
+    - As an example you can make POST each of these resources
         - matchPatient.xml
         - match2Patient.xml
         - match1Patient.xml